-There is a rarely used symbol that combines the natural symbol and flat symbol.
+To remove the effect of a double flat, a single flat symbol should be used to indicate that the pitch should only be lowered by a half step (one semitone).
+In the examples below, the recommended notation is the preferred notation since it indicates the correct pitches and is easier for the performer to read.
+The alternate notation shows a rarely used (and confusing) symbol that combines the natural symbol and flat symbol.
 There is no specific name for this, but the natural symbol would be found in a measure with a double flat to raise the pitch of the indicated note by a half step (one semitone).
-The natural symbol cancels the first flat symbol of the double flat shown on the previous note in the measure and and the flat symbol indicates the pitch would only be lowered by a half step (one semitone).
-In the examples below, the notation on the left is the preferred notation since it indicates the same pitches and is easier for the performer to read.
+This, in effect will also cancel the first flat symbol of the double flat shown on the previous note in the measure.

 (Removing the effect of a double flat with single flat)

 (Removing the effect of a double flat with natural & flat)